• Skip to primary navigation

 Something to consider with dropped cookies is that they spread while baking, so make sure to leave enough space between each cookie.
 Another tip is to use a cookie scoop to drop the batter onto the baking sheet, which will help ensure uniform cookies.

-Select the proper size scoop for accurate portioning.
-Information on scoop sizes.
+Select the scoop of the proper size for accurate portioning.

 Bagged Cookies